-G. Required Project Updates
+I. Required Project Updates

-If a project is selected in the regional plan for purposes of cost allocation, the project Developer will be required to submit periodic updates, as appropriate to the project, to the Transmission Providers.
-The timing and frequency of these updates will be addressed in the Contractual Agreement.
+If a project is selected in the Regional Transmission Plan, the project Developer will be required to submit periodic updates, as appropriate to the project, to the Transmission Providers.
+The timing and frequency of these updates will be addressed in future contacts, such as a Development Contract.

-H. Abandonment
+J. Abandonment

-If a Regional Project is abandoned by a Developer, the impacted Transmission Providers may seek to complete the Regional Project (in accordance with all applicable laws and regulations) or to propose alternative projects (including non-transmission alternatives) that will ensure that any reliability need is satisfied in an adequate manner.
+If a Regional Project is abandoned by a Developer, the impacted Transmission Providers may, without limiting their other rights and remedies, seek to complete the Regional Project (in accordance with all applicable laws and regulations) or to propose alternative projects (including non-transmission alternatives) that will ensure that any transmission need(s) is satisfied in an adequate manner.
 If a NERC Registered Entity believes that abandonment will cause a specific NERC Reliability Standard to be violated, and the Transmission Providers have not chosen to complete the project in order to prevent the violation, or cannot complete such a project in a timely fashion, the NERC Registered Entity will be expected to submit a mitigation plan to the appropriate entity to address the violation.

-I. Reevaluation
+K. Reevaluation